For questions or to reserve:

 Overnight: Grande Denali Lodge (B,R)

-After an early breakfast, continue your journey to Anchorage by motor coach, following the nearby Alaska Railroad route.
+After an early breakfast, continue the journey to Anchorage by motor coach, following the nearby Alaska Railroad route.

 Arriving in Talkeetna, embrace the panoramic views of Denali, North America's tallest peak (weather permitting).
 Enjoy free time to explore the Talkeetna Historical Society Museum and the Walter Harper Talkeetna Ranger Station to learn about mountaineering operations, the scenic Talkeetna river trail, and various shops and cafes in town.